Duraludon Guide: Builds and Best Items | Pokemon UNITE

 X Speed.pngX Speed X Speed provides a consistent way of giving Duraludon extra mobility for repositioning in battle.
 It also allows the Pokemon to negate enemy disables.

 X Attack.pngX Attack X Attack is a reliable damage-boosting item for Duraludon, increasing its damage and attack speed.
-It's best used during Flash Cannon, improving your damage output.
+It's best used during Flash Cannon to improve the Pokemon's damage output.

 List of Battle Items